ChatKitty/chatkitty-api-docs/source/platform/index.html.md

 ## Properties
 Name | Type | Description
 --------- | ----------- | -----------
-id | Long | 64 bit integer identifier associated with this user type | Enum | The type of this channel. __Possible values__ are [OPEN](#open-channel), [PUBLIC](#public-channel), and [PRIVATE](#private-channel)
+id | Long | 64 bit integer identifier associated with this channel type | Enum | The type of this channel. __Possible values__ are [OPEN](#open-channel), [PUBLIC](#public-channel), and [PRIVATE](#private-channel)
 name | String | The name of this channel